selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

    .. figure:: ../images/manuscript_screenshots/study3/media/image17.png

-Further details of cohort mutations can be added, screenshot 18, using the ‘Add annotation tracks’ button, seen in screenshot 18.
+Further details of cohort mutations can be added [screenshot 18], using the ‘Add annotation tracks’ button, seen in screenshot 18.
 A 3D protein structure graphic showing the affected domain can also be obtained (not shown).